@mongalayer/server

 Executing operations

-Mongalayer provides two methods for executing operations:
+Mongalayer provides three methods for executing operations:

 execute(action, stringifiedPayload, accessPayload) => string

-The primary method for HTTP integrations.
+Executes a single action.
 Accepts a JSON-stringified payload and returns a JSON string result.
 Handles serialization of special types like Date and RegExp.
+Prefer executeJSON unless you specifically need to pass the action and payload separately, for instance when using the routed format.

 The client SDK uses the same (de)serialization methods.